RBF-HS: Recursive Best-First Hitting Set Search: Preliminaries

 \subsubsection{Diagnosis Search Algorithms}

-Given a DPI $\langle\mo,\mb,\Tp,$ $\Tn\rangle$, a diagnosis search algorithm\footnote{Albeit literature offers a variety of different diagnosis computation paradigms (cf.\ Sec.~\ref{sec:related}), we discuss only the formulation as a hitting set finding problem, which suffices for the purposes of this work.} is characterized by the definition of a \emph{node processing procedure}.
+\paragraph{Principle} Given a DPI $\langle\mo,\mb,\Tp,$ $\Tn\rangle$, a diagnosis search algorithm is characterized by the definition of a \emph{node processing procedure}.
 The latter is divided into two parts, \emph{node labeling} and \emph{node assignment}.
-A generic diagnosis search algorithm then works as follows: \begin{itemize}[topsep=-0pt,noitemsep] \item Start with a queue including only the root node $\emptyset$. \item While the queue is non-empty and not enough minimal diagnoses have been found,\footnote{Of course, various other stop conditions are possible, e.g., a timeout or a maximal amount of consumed memory.} poll the first node $\node$ from the queue and \emph{process} it.
-That is, \emph{compute a label} $L$ for $\node$, and \emph{assign} $\node$ (or potentially its successors) to an appropriate node class (e.g., solutions, non-solutions) based on $L$. \end{itemize} Different specific diagnosis search algorithms are obtained by (re)defining \emph{(i)}~the sorting of the queue and \emph{(ii)}~the node processing procedure, which means specifying how nodes are labeled, and to which collections nodes are assigned.
+A \emph{generic} diagnosis search then works as follows: \begin{itemize}[topsep=-0pt,noitemsep] \item Start with a queue including only the root node $\emptyset$. \item While the queue is non-empty and not enough minimal diagnoses have been found, poll the first node $\node$ from the queue and \emph{process} it.
+That is, \emph{compute a label} $L$ for $\node$, and \emph{assign} $\node$ (or potentially its successors) to an appropriate node class (e.g., solutions, non-solutions) based on $L$. \end{itemize} Different \emph{specific} diagnosis search algorithms are obtained by (re)defining \emph{(i)}~the sorting of the queue and \emph{(ii)}~the node processing procedure.